 During the first Clinton Administration Stasch served as Deputy Administrator of the General Services Administration in Washington, a 20,000-person agency responsible for management of government-wide building construction, leasing, and management.
 Earlier in her career she was a Vista volunteer and a teacher in the Chicago public school system.

 Stasch was the founding President of the Board of the Women's Issues Network, and previously served on the Board of Directors of the Women's Business Development Center.
-She is a member of the Economic Club and the Chicago Network.
-She served as the chair of the Mayor’s Advisory Council on Closing the Digital Divide and is a member of the steering committee for the Economic Growth and Jobs Plan.
+She is a member of the Economic Club, the Chicago Network, and a member of the steering committee for the Economic Growth and Jobs Plan.
 Stasch is a summa cum laude graduate of Loyola University, and has a master's degree from the University of Illinois at Chicago.